hhu-stups/prob2_ui/doc/prob2ui_release_history.md

   * Enabled JSON trace replay, also with interactive trace replay
   * Enabled simulation with SimB (basic functionality, without caching)
   * Improved support for visualisation with VisB (using B definitions)
+* Improved SimB
+  * Added support for XTL Prolog models
+  * Added support for real numbers in after expressions
+  * Added scheduling history view
+  * Added button for opening the current SimB JSON configuration file in an external editor
+  * Added reload button
+  * Improved SimB configuration editor and tooltips
+  * Fixed various small bugs
+* Improved feedback for apparent deadlock states where some operations might not have been explored
+* Fixed inconsistent spelling of application name - the correct spelling is "ProB2-UI"

+**Note:** The multi-platfom jar download will be removed in a future release, because this build type has been long unsupported by JavaFX and doesn't work properly on some systems, notably on macOS with an arm64 (Apple Silicon) processor.
+Please use the platform-specific binaries instead, which are available for most OSes and architectures supported by ProB.
+On systems that cannot use these binaries, future versions of ProB2-UI can only be built from source.

+**Note:** Support for plugins and custom Java-based visualizations will be removed in a future release.
+All known existing ProB2-UI plugins have already been incompatible with recent ProB2-UI versions, because of the lack of a stable plugin API.
+Users who need advanced customization of ProB2-UI are encouraged to fork the ProB2-UI source code instead - this offers better stability than developing a plugin.
+ProB2-UI's built-in VisB and SimB features can also be used to implement moderately complex visualizations and automatic animation without needing to modify/extend the ProB2-UI code.

 ## Version 1.3.0 (2025-07-30)